AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 	bias := bias + (learningRate * delta)
 ```

 The method `train:desiredOutput:` is very similar to what we have seen with the perceptron.
-We have introduced a `delta` local variable that simply equals to the error multiplied by the transfer derivative.
+We have introduced a `delta` local variable is represents the error multiplied by the transfer derivative.
 We use the transfer derivative to formulate a _gradient descent_.
 We will explore that topic in detail in a future chapter.

 We now need to initialize a neuron as being a sigmoid: